jwright90/traversy-20-movies-app/README.md

 My take on Brad Traversy's movies app on Udemy \
 https://www.udemy.com/course/web-projects-with-vanilla-javascript/

+## What did I enjoy about building this project?

+- Combining different concepts I've learned from many small tutorials into one project

+## What did I find the most challenging?

+- Organising my code.
+It became really tough to understand how each bit of code related to parts of the code, even when I tried to split all the files out into easier to understand blocks, it was still difficult.

 ## What did I learn?

 - Ensuring callbacks are fired at the right time, e.g. not resetting dropdown list if add movie button is clicked and no movie has been entered.